push-protocol/push-delivery-node/README.md

 ## Step-2: Environment Configuration

-Refer env sample file, the MYSQL DB Credentails and Redis URL needs to be updated.
+Refer env sample file.
+The MYSQL DB credentials and Redis URL needs to be updated.
 The remaining conf need not be edited as of now.
-In case your using docker compose for the local setup MYSQL DB and Redis config can be left as it is.
+In case your using docker-compose for the local setup MYSQL DB and Redis config can be left as it is.

 ```